axi0m/nathair/README.md

 I do not recommend you use this code on a live system, this was created purely to host my code as I learned more about Python

 ## Built With
-Pipenv - Package management and virtual environment handling PyCharm - IDE / Visual Studio Code
+1. Pipenv - Package management and virtual environment handling
+2. Visual Studio Code

 ## Contributing
 This isn't a repo maintained for necessariliy contributing and improving the content.
 I am sharing this just to host